Fady-Esam/delivery-app/README.md

 - 🎯 Onboarding Flow for first-time users
 - 🌐 Multi-language Support (Arabic & English)
 - 🎨 Light/Dark Theme Switching
-- 🗂️ MVVM Architecture with a clear separation of concerns between Model, View, and ViewModel layers for scalability and maintainability
-- 🧠 Robust State Management built with the BLoC pattern for predictable and scalable UI logic

 ---